Cloud-based revenue recognition for technology companies has been saved

 - A distinct performance obligation

-In this Technology Alert, you’ll find Q&As addressing factors that an entity may consider when making that determination and applying the appropriate accounting for cloud-computing or other cloud-based arrangements.
+In this Technology Spotlight, you’ll find Q&As addressing factors that an entity may consider when making that determination and applying the appropriate accounting for cloud-computing or other cloud-based arrangements.

 Accounting for cloud-based or hosted software arrangements with variable consideration